yingw787/slogo_team12/DESIGN.md

 ###User Interface
 Components:
 * turtle graphics window
-	* should the turtle be able to go off the screen?
+	* turtle should not be allowed off screen
 * history window (maybe on the right, like in the example) -> shows past commands
-	* should this have a separate clear history button?
+	* separate clear history button
 	* should be some kind of scroll pane
 * console/input below the turtle window
 	* should be some kind of scroll pane